 More people are switching to flexible partial dentures thanks to their durability, comfort, and cost.
 Because they do not involve invasive procedures, they can be obtained in only a matter of weeks.
 With proper care, they can last years without requiring a replacement.

 Like prosthetic teeth, flexible partial dentures are not the right choice for everyone.
 Because they are partial dentures, they rely on existing teeth to keep them firmly in place throughout the day.
 For more extensive tooth loss, full dentures may be required.

 For many, the biggest selling point for partial dentures comes from the fact that they are the easiest to wear.
 They imitate natural teeth better than their metal counterparts so well that aesthetically, many can’t tell the difference.
 However, their nylon material can also make it more difficult to chew food.

 Getting the Right Fit: Flexible Partial Dentures for Front Teeth

 If you’re considering using flexible partial dentures as an alternative to prosthetic teeth, it is essential that you get the right fit and the right price.
-Thankfully, with the right partner you don’t have to compromise one for the other.
+Thankfully, with the right partner, you don’t have to compromise one for the other.

-At Dental Lab Direct, we provide our customers with custom-fitted partial dentures from the comfort of your own home.
+At Dental Lab Direct, we provide our customers with custom-fitted partial dentures from the comfort of their own homes.
 Simply order one of our kits online, and an impression kit will be delivered by mail.
 After filling out the included forms and completing impression taking, mail the kit back.
 In three weeks, flexible partial dentures will arrive at your doorstep, ready to wear and providing a perfect fit that is customized for the unique shape of your mouth.